-An older classmate told me that I would need at least a week to do all the homework.
+An older classmate who is an apa annotated bibliography maker told me that I would need at least a week to do all the homework.
 I proved him wrong by finishing everything in three days.
 I completely messed up my sleep schedule and got a perfect score on the assignment, only to find out that it was due the week after school had started.

 I believe that procrastination is just a way to wait for your motivation to come and make you do work.
 I have the habit of procrastinating before assignments are due, even on this article that I am currently writing.
 It’s due on Monday morning, and it’s now 10 p.m. on Sunday.
 I have successfully been set into work mode through my determination to turn my assignment in on time.